akimd/vcsn/README.txt

 share
    Data files to be installed on your system.
-They include example automata.
+They include example automata and notebooks.

 lib
    Various libraries, including instantiation of some contexts.

 vcsn
-   The Vaucanson C++ Library.
+   The Vaucanson C++ Library headers.

+python
+   The Python binding.

 bin
    TAF-Kit sources.